RediSearch/RediSearch/docs/Commands.md

         On 32 bit builds, at most 64 fields can be TEXT fields.

-        Notice that the more fields you have, the larger your index will be, as each additional 8 fields require one extra byte per index record to encode.
+        Note that the more fields you have, the larger your index will be, as each additional 8 fields require one extra byte per index record to encode.

-        You can always use the NOFIELDS option and not encode field information into the index, for saving space, if you do not need filtering by text fields.
+        You can always use the `NOFIELDS` option and not encode field information into the index, for saving space, if you do not need filtering by text fields.
 This will still allow filtering by numeric and geo fields.

-### Parameters:
+### Parameters

 * **index**: the index name to create.
 If it exists the old spec will be overwritten

+* **MAXTEXTFIELDS**: For efficiency, RediSearch encodes indexes differently if they are created with less than 32 text fields.
+This option forces RediSearch to encode indexes as if there were more than 32 text fields, which allows you to add additional fields (beyond 32) using `FT.ALTER`.

 * **NOOFFSETS**: If set, we do not store term offsets for documents (saves memory, does not allow exact searches or highlighting).
-  Implies `NOHL`
+Implies `NOHL`.

 * **NOHL**: Conserves storage space and memory by disabling highlighting support.
 If set, we do not store corresponding byte offsets for term positions. `NOHL` is also implied by `NOOFFSETS`.

 * **NOFIELDS**: If set, we do not store field bits for each term.
 Saves memory, does not allow filtering by specific fields.

 * **NOFREQS**: If set, we avoid saving the term frequencies in the index.
 This saves memory but does not allow sorting based on the frequencies of a given term within the document.

 * **STOPWORDS**: If set, we set the index with a custom stopword list, to be ignored during indexing and search time. {num} is the number of stopwords, followed by a list of stopword arguments exactly the length of {num}.

     If not set, we take the default list of stopwords.

     If **{num}** is set to 0, the index will not have stopwords.

-* **MAXTEXTFIELDS**: For efficiency, RediSearch encodes indexes differently if there are less than 32 text fields.
-This option forces RediSearch to encode indexes as if there were more than 32 text fields, which allows you to add additional fields (beyond 32) using `FT.ALTER`.

 * **SCHEMA {field} {options...}**: After the SCHEMA keyword we define the index fields.
 They can be numeric, textual or geographical.
 For textual fields we optionally specify a weight.
   The default weight is 1.0.

     ### Field Options